open-toolchain/code-engine-toolchain/README.md

 * Deployment to IBM Code Engine

 ## Prerequisites
+* Make sure the account that creates the toolchain pipeline based on the Code Engine template has proper permissions in the account.
+See "[Integrating Code Engine workloads with Continuous Delivery](https://cloud.ibm.com/docs/codeengine?topic=codeengine-toolchain-ce)" to learn more.
 * Optional: Install the [IBM Cloud CLI and the IBM Cloud Code Engine plug-in](https://cloud.ibm.com/docs/codeengine?topic=codeengine-kn-install-cli) for managing Code Engine projects and applications on your local system.
 * Optional: Create a [project](https://cloud.ibm.com/docs/codeengine?topic=codeengine-manage-project).
 If you do not create one, the toolchain will create one for you with the project name you enter.